ryanccf/Linux-Onion-Desktop-Tools/README.md

 Just run python3 main.py to use it.

-I stopped working on this when I got it working, so it is probably really buggy, but I got it to the point I could install Onion on Debian, and I'm happy to give it to anyone who wants to work on it or use it.
+I stopped working on this when I got it working, so it is probably still really buggy, but I got it to the point I could install Onion on Debian, and I'm happy to give it to anyone who wants to work on it or use it.

 No warranty is implied.
 Run at your own risk.

+Shoutout @schmurtzm for developing the original!